maxmpz/powerampapi/poweramp_provider_example/readme.md

 ### EXTRA_LOADING
 "Loading" cursors are not supported.
 Your provider should provide ready to use cursor with the data.
-There is little point in requesting scan when appropriate metadat adata is not yet loaded by your plugin.
+There is little point in requesting scan when appropriate metadata data is not yet loaded by your plugin.
 Instead, load data as needed in your plugin and then issue the appropriate Poweramp rescan command.

-Alternatively, if data loading is fast enough, just block in your provider method (e.g. queryChildDocuments/queryDocument) and do loading there, but note that Poweramp scanning has timeout.
-There is also a timeout for openDocument which is defined by the user in Poweramp settings as "Network Timeout" option.
+Alternatively, if data loading is fast enough, just block in your provider method (e.g. queryChildDocuments/queryDocument) and do loading there, but note that Poweramp scanning has a timeout.
+There is also a timeout for openDocument call duration which is defined by the user in Poweramp settings as the "Network Timeout" option.

 ### Icon